Ahrefs Review — All the Key Pros and Cons

 Now, it should be said that this piece of backlink research involved a small number of domains — so it shouldn’t be treated as gospel.

-But that said, the results did follow a pattern which aligned with the database sizes of the platforms being tested — the bigger the domain database a tool had, the more domain data it surfaced.
+But that said, the results did follow a pattern that generally aligned with the database sizes of the platforms being tested — the tools with the bigger databases (Moz and Semrush) surfaced more referring domains than Ahrefs.

-Next, let’s take a look at link building with Ahrefs.
+Next, let’s take a look at link building.
 But just before that, a quick note about one of its key competitors.

 The key alternative to Ahrefs: Semrush

 It’s worth dwelling for a moment on a key alternative to Ahrefs — Semrush.
-Aside from Ahrefs, this is probably the best-known SEO tool on the market and comes with a similar set of features.
+Alongside Ahrefs, this is probably the best-known SEO tool on the market and comes with a similar set of features.

-Significantly, while Ahrefs doesn’t let you try the platform out for free, Semrush does — you can access an extended, 14-day trial of the platform here.
+And significantly, while Ahrefs doesn’t let you try the platform out for free, Semrush does — you can access a special extended, 14-day trial of the platform here.

 Many prospective users of Ahrefs will be interested in using it for backlink building.
 After all, the more high-quality links that point to a website, the better it typically performs in search results.